 This course is designed to help students improve their reading skills.
 The goals of Developmental Reading include increased comprehension, vocabulary, and the student's ability to remember what they have read.
 These skills and strategies provide a foundation needed to succeed in other college classes which require college-level textbook reading.
+The student must attain a grade of "C" or better to advance.
 This is a three credit hour course.

-Prerequisites: TS 103A or appropriate score on placement exam
+Prerequisites: TS 103A Basic Reading I or appropriate score on placement exam